Dental veneers are thin shells that are tooth-coloured and made from either porcelain or other durable materials such as composite resin.

 How Much Are GlamSmile Veneers?

-The cost of GlamSmile veneers usually starts at around $600 per tooth.
+The cost of GlamSmile veneers usually starts at around $850 per tooth.
 However, the final price of your GlamSmile procedure will be dependent on a range of factors such as how many teeth require veneering, as well as how complex the treatment will be.
 GlamSmile aims to keep the price of high-quality porcelain veneers exceptionally low so that more people have access to premium dental health care without having to stress about prices and additional costs.
-There is no fixed price for the GlamSmile porcelain veneers procedure; however, you will be able to get a better idea of what to expect by asking your dentist for an accurate quote.
+There is no fixed price for the GlamSmile porcelain veneers procedure; however, you will be able to get a better idea of what to expect by asking your dentist about how much GlamSmile Veneers cost in Melbourne.

 Are Veneers More Expensive Than Crowns?

 Opting for a dental crown is generally a more expensive process than choosing dental veneers to transform the look of your teeth.
 This is because they serve different purposes, both aesthetically and functionally.
 A crown completely surrounds a tooth to restore its strength and structure, whereas a veneer only covers the front surface of a tooth.
 On average, the price of veneers (depending on the material you choose) can vary between $850–$3,000 per tooth.
 Alternatively, a dental crown can cost between $1,800–$3,500 per tooth.
 A dental crown may include other additional procedures such as a core build-up or root canal, which will make the entire process more expensive.
 Therefore, dental veneers are a more affordable option to transform the appearance of teeth whilst preserving more natural tooth tissue.
 Veneers provide the same long-lasting and aesthetically appealing results that a dental crown would, but for a lower price tag.